Bernard Pierce: 2012 season

-The Baltimore Ravens traded up to take Pierce in the 3rd round of the 2012 NFL Draft.

-Pierce would become a great complement to starting running back Ray Rice.
+The Baltimore Ravens traded up to take Pierce in the third round of the 2012 NFL Draft with the 84th overall pick.
+Pierce became a great complement to starting running back Ray Rice.
 Pierce scored his first touchdown of his professional career against the Cleveland Browns in Week 9 on November 4, 2012 on a 12-yard run.
 In Week 16, he ran for 123 yards on 14 carries against the New York Giants, including a 78-yard run from scrimmage.
 On January 6, 2013, in the Wild Card playoff game against the Indianapolis Colts, he ran for 103 yards on 13 carries.
-On February 3, 2013, the Ravens defeated the San Francisco 49ers 34-31 in Super Bowl XLVII, earning Pierce his first Super Bowl ring in his rookie year.
+On February 3, 2013, the Ravens defeated the San Francisco 49ers 34–31 in Super Bowl XLVII, earning Pierce his first Super Bowl ring in his rookie year.
 He rushed for 33 yards on 12 attempts in the win.

 2013 season

 Pierce scored his second career rushing touchdown on a 5-yard run in Week 2 against the Cleveland Browns.
-He would then get a third rushing touchdown the next week against the Houston Texans in a 30-9 victory.
+He would then get a third rushing touchdown the next week against the Houston Texans in a 30–9 victory.

-Six weeks into the 2013 season, Pierce was the Ravens leading rusher.
-He had 206 yards on 73 carries while only averaging 2.8 yards per carry.